top of page

 My Perspective Was Earned, Not Imagined

 My perspective did not come from theory alone.
 It came from lived experience and years working in prevention, leadership, and systems that are supposed to support people but often don’t.
-I knew I could survive when life hit hard, I knew I could figure things out, eventually.
+I knew I could survive when life hit hard; I knew I could figure things out, eventually.
 What I was tired of was being told there was only one acceptable path to mental health, and that self-care was either indulgent or optional, and that we all have to figure it out alone.

-We don’t need (or want) more information, more training, more jargon.We need operational integration, and that is where Holistique lives.
+We don’t need (or want) more information, more training, or more jargon.
+We need operational integration, and that is where Holistique lives.

-How We Define Self-Care At Holistique
+How We Define Self-Care at Holistique

+Self-care is not a luxury.
+It is not a spa day.
+It is not selfish.
 Self-care is intentional practices that strengthen, protect, and grow your well-being so you can live your life, not just survive it.

 Mental Health Is Not A Binary